Eckhoff42/Google-at-home/README.md

 1. Get an url from the queue
 2. Register the url as visited
 3. Check the robots.txt file to see if the url is allowed to be crawled
+   1. first check if the robots.txt is cashed
+   2. if not get the url/robots.txt and parse it
 4. Fetch the content of a website
    1. Save the specified to a file
    2. Add all links to the queue if they are not already in the queue